 The Global Food Security (GFS) programme invites expressions of interest from PhD students and post-doctoral researchers to take part in a Policy Lab on the emerging food trends and their impact on the food system.
 The call is open to researchers in any relevant food-related discipline (for example biological, social, economic, environmental, and physical sciences).
 Policy Labs bring together students and researchers from different disciplines to scope a policy-relevant issue, with teams forming at the workshop and then competing to write a synthesis report for the GFS programme.
 The winning team at the workshop will receive a £5,000 Policy Lab award to write a policy-facing report.
 The report will be due six months after the Policy Lab and should be no longer than 15 pages.
 Previous winning groups have presented their findings directly to programme partners, including the Department for Environment, Food and Rural Affairs (Defra), Department of Health and Social Care (DHSC), Department of International Trade (DIT), Department for Business, Energy and Industrial Strategy (BEIS) and partners in UKRI.

 In order to be eligible, researchers should:

-- Be currently employed as a post-doctoral researcher at a UK higher education institute, research institute, or independent research organisation that is eligible to receive grant funding from UKRI.
-Post-doctoral researchers based outside of the UK are not eligible.
+- Be a current PhD student or post-doctoral researcher at a UK higher education institute, research institute, or independent research organisation that is eligible to receive grant funding from UKRI.
+Students and post-doctoral researchers based outside of the UK are not eligible.

-- Have completed their PhD within the last five years.
+- Post-doctoral researchers must have completed their PhD within the last five years.
 Applicants are therefore eligible if they have completed their PhD after 30th August 2014.

 Policy Lab dates: 6-8th November 2019